-According to the BLS, the average salary as of May 2015 for all clinical, school, and counseling psychologists, was $76,040, and job openings for this group were expected to see an 20% increase between 2014 and 2024.
+According to the BLS, the mean salary as of May 2018 for all clinical, school, and counseling psychologists, was $85,340, and job openings for this group were expected to see an increase much faster than average between 2018 and 2028.

 The BLS reports that most counseling psychologists need an advanced degree, such as a master's or Doctor of Philosophy (Ph.D.), in order to practice.
 While not every graduate school requires an undergraduate major in psychology, a bachelor's degree in psychology or a related field is considered the first step toward becoming a counseling psychologist.